hfinkel/lfort/docs/UsersManual.rst

 GCC extensions not implemented yet
 ----------------------------------

-clang tries to be compatible with gcc as much as possible, but some gcc extensions are not implemented yet:
+lfort tries to be compatible with gcc as much as possible, but some gcc extensions are not implemented yet:

--  clang does not support #pragma weak (`bug
+-  lfort does not support #pragma weak (`bug
    3679 <http://llvm.org/bugs/show_bug.cgi?id=3679>`_).
 Due to the uses
    described in the bug, this is likely to be implemented at some point, at least partially.
--  clang does not support decimal floating point types (``_Decimal32`` and friends) or fixed-point types (``_Fract`` and friends); nobody has expressed interest in these features yet, so it's hard to say when they will be implemented.
+-  lfort does not support decimal floating point types (``_Decimal32`` and friends) or fixed-point types (``_Fract`` and friends); nobody has expressed interest in these features yet, so it's hard to say when they will be implemented.
--  clang does not support nested functions; this is a complex feature which is infrequently used, so it is unlikely to be implemented anytime soon.
+-  lfort does not support nested functions; this is a complex feature which is infrequently used, so it is unlikely to be implemented anytime soon.
 In C++11 it can be emulated by assigning lambda functions to local variables, e.g: